-Follow step 3 in "Installing the Software" (40) to connect the camera to a computer.
+Follow step 3 in "Installing the Software" ( 18) to connect the camera to a computer.

-2 Turn the camera on to access CameraWindow.
+2 Turn the camera on to access CameraWindow

-- Press the <>> button to turn the camera on. - On a Macintosh computer, CameraWindow is displayed when a connection is established between the camera and computer. - For Windows, follow the steps introduced below. - In the screen that displays, click the [ ] link to modify the program.
+- Press the <►> button to turn the camera - On a Macintosh computer, CameraWindow is displayed when a connection is established between the camera and computer. - For Windows, follow the steps introduced below - In the screen that displays, click the [im] link to modify the program. - Choose [Downloads Images From Canon Camera using Canon CameraWindow] and then click [OK].